adenrashid/ReportIt/README.md

 - Need to refactor code into different folders and routes
 - Need to fix filter functionality in list incidents route page
-- Multiple warning pop ups appearing at times within the app, which do not effect the functionality, however should be fixed
+- "Warning" pop ups appearing at times within the app, which do not effect the functionality, however should be fixed

 ### Lessons